akazukin5151/approportionment/README.md

 This is consistent with Wikipedia's description of the Australian STV rules as unweighed inclusive Gregory - it is not not weighted for surplus transfers.

+The full quote from section 9 says the transfer value is (emphasis mine):

+> **the number of surplus votes** of the elected candidate shall be divided by the number of first preference votes received by the candidate and the resulting fraction shall be the transfer value

+Comparing to [Scottish councils](https://www.legislation.gov.uk/ssi/2007/42/schedule/1/part/III/crossheading/counting-of-votes/made), section 48.3 says the transfer value is (emphasis mine):

+> the value which is calculated by **multiplying the surplus of the transferring candidate by the value of the ballot paper when received by that candidate** [divided by] the total number of votes credited to that candidate

+Australia just uses the surplus, while Scotland weights the surplus by the compounded transfer value first.

 ### If multiple candidates reach quota, which surplus to transfer first?

 #### [Australia Senate](https://www.legislation.gov.au/Details/C2022C00074)